-The fourth element that the State must prove beyond a reasonable doubt is that defendant directly or indirectly acquired or maintained any interest in or control of the enterprise through a pattern of racketeering.
+The fifth element that the State must prove beyond a reasonable doubt is that defendant participated directly or indirectly in the conduct of the enterprise's affairs through a pattern of racketeering activity.
 A pattern of racketeering requires the State to prove beyond a reasonable doubt (1) that defendant engaged in at least two incidents of racketeering conduct, one of which must have occurred after June 5, 1981, and the last of which must have occurred within 10 years of a prior incident of racketeering activity, and (2) that the incidents of racketeering activity embrace criminal conduct that has either the same or similar purposes, results, participants or victims or methods of commission or are otherwise interrelated by distinguishing characteristics and are not isolated incidents.